Kblack0610/binks-agent-orchestrator/README.md

 ### Connecting M3 to Cluster

-The M3 needs `kubectl` access to your cluster:
+The M3 needs `kubectl` access to your existing Kubernetes cluster:

 ```bash
 # On your master pi